vadimfrolov/weather-application/README.md

 docker-compose up --build
 ```

-3. Check the websile in your browser
+3. Check the website in your browser

 ```
 http://localhost:3000/